navining/gocpp/Chapter 2/Default-Parameters.md

 }
 ```

 Then let's look at the following code.
-Although the default arguments shows up from left to right in line 2, this program is actually valid.
+Although the default parameters shows up from left to right in line 2, this program is actually valid.
 When the compiler parsing the code, it first reaches line 1, and record the value of *b*.
 When it reaches line 2, the compiler already knows that *b* equals 20, so it only needs the value of *a*.

 ```cpp
 int sum(int a, int b = 20);